Métis Community and My Heritage

 The “French Muskrat” Métis families from the Midwest thus have a rich and unique history in North America.
 As evidence of this history, the culture of the Midwest and Great Lakes Métis has been described collectively and distinctively as “Mitchif” by Father Tartarin, “Métis” by Havard in 1898, as well as “Métis” by Louise Seymour Houghton in 1918 (and not “Créole”).
 The origins of this culture are fur trade-based, and exhibit the same ethnocultural markers as other Métis communities across North America, including language (Mitchif-French), religion (Catholicism), intermediary positions (traders, war chiefs, diplomats), cultural stigma linked with their rejection of the official Indian-ness, and with French-Canadian and Indigenous kinship at its base.
 The Muskrat French Métis, who descend from the Métis of the Midwest, have thus formed a unique culture, underscored by historical descriptions using collective ethnonyms such as “Métis,” “Mitchif,” and “Bois-Brulé,” and even the term “tribe,” setting them apart from euro-descendant Detroiters or “White” settlers of that region, by reference to their indigeneity.

 That been said, being a French-Canadian Métis today far exceeds any restrictive views that would make this identity only contingent on tracing oneself to any given historical settlement, or some root-ancestors, or some grand nationalist narrative supposed to confirm our existence as people.
-Don’t get me wrong: ideas of nationhood can be helpful (such as the Northwest Métis nation, the Red Sky Nation of the NWT Métis Nation), but they can also be dangerous when exercised to diminish the identity of Métis who express their relationship to their heritage differently.
+To be clear, ideas of nationhood can be helpful (such as the Northwest Métis nation, the Red Sky Nation of the NWT Métis Nation), but they can also be dangerous when exercised to diminish the identity of Métis who express their relationship to their heritage differently.
 A balanced, nuanced and respectful approach to Métis diversity should therefore guide our views on Métis nationalism.

-To us, Métis identity expresses the sum of all relations that makes our family part of a unique diaspora, culture and people.
-As part of this culture, we value our kinship relations to one another, the Land from which our culture sprung, and our dual ancestral connections.
-We congregate and recognize one another through these values.
+To me, Métis identity expresses the sum of all relations that makes our family part of a unique diaspora, culture and people.
+As part of this culture, I value my kinship relations and the Land from which my culture sprung.
+Many Métis congregate and recognize one another through similar values.
 It’s simple, really, although there are some who still feel ashamed of their heritage for fear of being ridicule or persecuted as not good enough, wannabe, too French, too Indigenous, or an ethnic fraud.
 It still takes courage to claim a Métis identity.
-Some of us may not have special rights due to our identity, treaties or given territories to reside on as Métis, but the memories that we must honor both our fathers and mothers in declaring ourselves Métis, as Louis Riel suggests we do, still rings true for many of us.
-It is this heritage that carries us forward.
+Some of us may not have special rights due to our identity, treaties or given territories to reside on as Métis, but I believe the memories that we must honor both our fathers and mothers in declaring ourselves Métis, as Louis Riel suggests we do, still rings true for many of us.